 KSSN Spotlight is a showcase of one of our dedicated partners or staff members who work tirelessly on behalf of children and families.
-This month, we are spotlighting David Britten, superintendent of Godfrey-Lee Public Schools.
+This month, we are spotlighting Ruth Stegeman, Director for Community Engagement at Grand Valley State University.

 To receive updates on future KSSN Spotlights, like us on Facebook.